-Supraja Narayanaswamy joined Turnaround for Children in 2018 as Senior Data Manager on the Organizational Learning and Impact team.
-In this role, she works to ensure that research and data inform all program functions at Turnaround and are used to continuously improve Turnaround’s tools, services and impact.
+In her role as Senior Manager of Data and Research, Supraja Narayanaswamy works to ensure that research and data inform all program functions at Turnaround for Children and are used to continuously improve Turnaround’s tools, services and impact.
 Supraja joined Turnaround for Children in 2018.

 Prior to joining Turnaround, Supraja was a Research Associate at Chrysalis, an education innovation organization in India aimed at mobilizing school and policy partners to enable a curricular reform targeted at developing the whole child in the Indian education system.
 For three years, she led the Chennai city chapter of Becoming I Foundation, a nonprofit aimed at providing support and services to improve equity in educational opportunity and achievement in underserved schools and communities in urban India.
 Supraja also has experience working in corporate social responsibility in several sectors such as health, education, water and sanitation.